8 Reasons Why Brands Don’t Invest in CRO

 When you’re paying for CRO services, you want to start seeing results as soon as possible so you know you’re getting the most from your investment.
 If you see an agency offering immediate results, that should be a red flag.
 CRO is an iterative process that requires a little bit of patience before you’ll be able to see highly impactful results.

 The onboarding process involved with CRO is another concern that seems to turn people away.
-Onboarding should start with a comprehensive conversion audit, to ensure that data-backed decisions are being made.
+Onboarding should start with an audit to ensure that data-backed decisions are being made.

 Here’s what you should keep in mind: if the agency you’re looking to doesn’t provide a comprehensive onboarding process that ensures the recommendations are based on the clicks and movements of your site’s visitors, this is also a red flag.